Drug Crimes Lawyer For Your Defense

 In Georgia, a drug crime includes possessing, distributing, or manufacturing controlled substances.
-The federal government and the state of Georgia dedicate a significant amount of time and money to investigating and prosecuting defendants for drug crimes.
+The federal government and the state of Georgia dedicate a significant amount of time and money to investigating and prosecuting defendants for drug offenses.
 Georgia law enforcement charges drug crimes as misdemeanors or felonies depending on the specific drug crime.
 Depending on the crime, defendants convicted of drug crimes can face years or even decades in jail.

 Understanding Georgia’s Drug Schedule